 Every person aged 5 years and over can vaccinate.
-Two vaccination doses are needed, with a booster shot four months after the second dose.
+Two vaccination doses are needed, with a booster shot three (3) months after the second dose.

-If it’s four or more months since you had your second dose, please prioritise getting a booster as soon as possible.
+If it’s three (3) or more months since you had your second dose, please get a booster as soon as possible.
 Boosters provide a significantly higher level of protection than two doses alone.
 People aged over 60 who have had their booster are around 45 times less likely to be hospitalised than an unvaccinated person of the same age.

 You can book at www.BookMyVaccine.nz Many clinics are taking walk-ins, please note that demand is high and there may be a wait.
 Local clinic information, including booking/walk in information and opening hours, and advice for tamaraki aged 5 and over is available HERE

-If you don’t already have a plan regarding how you and the people in your household will manage self-isolation at home, now’s the time to korero!
+If you don’t already have a plan regarding how you and the people in your household will manage at home.
 Please take the time now to prepare yourselves and others for catching COVID-19.

-- If you have cold or flu symptoms, isolate immediately and call Healthline for advice about a test
+- If you have cold or flu symptoms, isolate immediately and call Healthline 0800 611 116 for advice

 Get your vaccine pass HERE